 RISE students and staff work collaboratively to coordinate on campus and off campus programs that focus on helping students to create strong relationship bonds with other students and to have fun.
 The RISE program is supported by the Student Activities fee.
 The RISE program also collaborates with other offices to put design and implement programs.
 Some RISE programs include:

-- A Trip to the National Apple Harvest Festival
+- A trip to the National Apple Harvest Fesitcal

-The RISE program has a staff of four upperclassmen student leaders and is overseen by Julia Collett, Assistant Director for Residential & First-Year Programs.
+The RISE program has two house leaders and is overseen by Julia Collett, Residential Life Coordinator for Residential & First-Year Programs.
 If you have questions concerning the RISE program please contact Julia Collett.